sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 #### Dev tools must constantly improve just to keep pace with growing code complexity

 The situation is even worse than it seems.
 Code complexity isn't in equilibrium.
-Devs add complexity to their codebase constantly, without first dutifully removing complexity elsewhere.
-Code is much easier to write than to maintain or decommission, and this is becoming even more true as code becomes more interdependent.
+Devs are constantly introducing complexity into their codebase without first dutifully removing complexity elsewhere.
+Code is much easier to write than to maintain, simplify, or decommission, and this is becoming even more true as code becomes more interdependent.

 Also, codebases are growing quickly.
 Here are some data points to consider: